 User-generated content (UGC) is an invaluable tool for higher ed social media marketers, helping them level up their content creation capabilities while building brand trust.
+Indeed, research shows that:

 What is User-Generated Content?